p00temkin/arctang/README.md

 The asset can then be found on https://testnet.algoexplorer.io/asset/157597369

-Note that for ARC69 the process is similar but you need to use --to_arc69_folder, --metadata_filepath and --mediadata_url instead while minting (and the IPFS CID should point to the actual mediafile, not the metadata JSON).
+Note that for ARC69 the process is similar but you need to use --to_arc69_folder, --metadata_filepath and --mediadata_url instead while minting (and the mediadata_url should point to the actual mediafile, not the metadata JSON).
 Example below for re-minting a [MAYG](https://mayg.io/) NFT on Algorand:

 | ![alt text](https://github.com/p00temkin/arctang/blob/master/img/mayg_2596.png?raw=true) |
 | :--: |